hassanshaikley/demo/README.md

 # :computer: Demo

-Demo made to demonstrate my ability as a developer.
+Demo made to showcase my ability as a developer.

 <img src="/napoleon_dynamite.gif" width="100%" height="100%">

-Above: Napoleon Dynamite demonstrates his skills as a dancer.
+Above: Napoleon Dynamite showcases his skills as a dancer.

 ## :one: Node version

-\>=8.0.0 :clipboard:
+:clipboard: I made it with version 8!

 ## :two: Introduction